 “Your brother is in the hospital.
 He had a motorcycle accident.”

 My heart stopped.
 Motorcycle accidents are never good.
 Are they?
-My mind went faster than my mouth.
+Usually they need some motorcycle accident lawyers to sort things out after in the best case, and in the worst… My mind went faster than my mouth.
 Where?
 How?
 When?

 “He went off the freeway, down a 3o foot embankment and landed in a creek where, thankfully, someone pulled him from the water or he could have drowned.”
 She had just returned from the hospital.